The ABCD of topological recursion: Formulas for the partition function in two simple cases

 and summing over $n \geq 1$ gives the announced expression. $\Box$

-We remark that, if $(L_i)_{i \in I}$ forms an abelian quantum Airy structure, all matrices $\rho_1(e^i)$ in \eqref{rho1} commute, therefore they can simultaneously be brought into an upper-triangular form.
-So, abelian quantum Airy structures are always, up to the action of $\mathcal{G}_{V}$, equivalent to an abelian quantum Airy structure with $C = 0$, to which Proposition~\ref{Cequal0} can be applied.
+\begin{remark} If $(L_i)_{i \in I}$ forms an abelian quantum Airy structure, all matrices $\rho_1(e^i)$ in \eqref{rho1} commute, therefore they can simultaneously be brought into an upper-triangular form.
+So, abelian quantum Airy structures are always, up to the action of $\mathcal{G}_{V}$, equivalent to an abelian quantum Airy structure with $C = 0$, to which Proposition~\ref{Cequal0} can be applied. \end{remark}